aspose-imaging/Aspose.Imaging-Products/imaging/en/java/conversionfrom/emf/_index.md

 {{% blocks/products/pf/feature-page-section  h2="Wide spectrum of image formats that can be converted from EMF(Enhanced Metafile Format) images using Aspose.Imaging for Java" %}}
-You can programmaticaly convert from EMF format to other available formats using Aspose.Imaging for Java.
+<p align=justify>You can programmaticaly convert from EMF format to other available formats using
+Aspose.Imaging for Java.
 Enhanced metafile format (EMF) stores graphical images device-independently.
 Metafiles of EMF comprises of variable-length records in chronological order that can render the stored image after parsing on any output device.
 These variable-length records can be definitions of enclosed objects, commands for drawing, and graphics properties critical to render the image accurately.
-When a device opens an EMF metafile using its own graphics environment, the proportions, dimensions, colors and other graphic properties of original image remains same regardless of the opening device platform.
+When a device opens an EMF metafile using its own graphics environment, the proportions, dimensions, colors and other graphic properties of original image remains same regardless of the opening device platform.</p>
 <br/>
 There are following conversions on board:
 {{% /blocks/products/pf/feature-page-section %}}